-Brant: Like, when you don’t feel it, and you still extend grace to the person behind the counter or that person at work.
+Brant: Like when you don’t feel it and you still extend grace to the person behind the counter or the person at work.
 Like, apparently God is really pleased by that.
 Apparently it’s obedience.
-I mean, this is what love looks like when you’re not feeling it.
-In a marriage, for instance…
+I mean, this is what love looks like when you’re not feeling it in a marriage, for instance.

 Jim: Well, Brant Hansen, you have done a wonderful job.
 I think this is food for thought.
-If we’ve irritated you today, be sure to contact us here at Focus on the Family.
+If we’ve irritated you today, be sure to contact us-

 John: Call Brant.

 Jim: … on Focus on the Family. (laughs)

 John: We’ll post Brant’s number.